AsteriskAmpersand/Ice-Experimental/README.md

 ### ──────────【 Quality of Life 】────────── ###

 #### 【 User Interface Changes 】 ####
+- Equipment UIs:
+  - Attack values now show true Attack (was inflated by 1.2x to 5.2x depending on weapon).
-- Equipment UIs now show true Attack (aka Raw) and true Element Damage/Buildup values for weapons.
+  - Element Damage/Buildup values now show true Element Damage/Buildup (was inflated by 10x for all weapons).
-  - > This removes the useless bloat multipliers that were artificially inflating numbers in UIs, but weren't actually being used by the game for any calculations.
+  - > Player damage is unaffected.
+These changes only remove the various "bloat" multipliers that were causing misleading values to be displayed in the UI.
+Now players can see the true values being used by the game, which will correctly match values indicated in skill bonuses.
 - Chat UI:
   - Maximum message length increased to 60 (up from 40).
   - The selected chat channel no longer changes during certain actions (joining party/session/etc).